volopasse/Ramblings-of-a-hackintosher/Pre-Install.md

 ## Necessities:
 * 8GB+ USB stick
-* Computer running macOS (If you do not have a Mac computer, you can setup a [VM](https://techsviewer.com/install-macos-high-sierra-vmware-windows/) or check out this guide [here](https://github.com/camielverdult/Ramblings-of-a-hackintosher-High-Sierra/blob/master/InternetInstall.md#install-macosx-directly-from-the-internet).)
+* Computer running macOS (If you do not have a Mac computer, you can setup a [VM](https://techsviewer.com/install-macos-high-sierra-vmware-windows/) or check out this guide [here](InternetInstall.md#install-macosx-directly-from-the-internet).)
-* A lot of time (remember: This is not something you do in 30 minutes and are done with forever.)
+* A lot of time (This is not something you do in 30 minutes and are done with forever.)
 * A copy of the **full** High Sierra installer (Can be downloaded with App Store or [here](https://docs.google.com/spreadsheets/d/1WQ87XQKgJVPPub_CbjoHsUscgyxrGg3DWzZz7Nnf_RU/edit#gid=90089690))

 ## Step 1 - Making a bootable USB